joohhnnn/Understanding-Optimism-Codebase/sequencer/06-upgrade-of-opstack-in-EIP-4844.md

 #### BatchSubmitter

 BatchSubmitter's functionality has expanded from just sending calldata to deciding whether to send calldata or blob-type data, depending on the situation.
 Blob-type data is encoded within blobTxCandidate using the previously mentioned FromData (blob-encode) function.

+> **Note**: This code is from Pull Request 8769, which may not correspond to a specific release version as mentioned in the document warning.

 ```go
 func (l *BatchSubmitter) sendTransaction(txdata txData, queue *txmgr.Queue[txData], receiptsCh chan txmgr.TxReceipt[txData]) error {